Use Word templates to create standardized documents

 |Campaign Summary||Campaign (Marketing area)|

 Open a record with information with the entity type that matches the sample template.
 For example, open a customer account record in Sales to apply the Account Summary template.

 Click More (…) > Word Templates, and then under Word Templates select the sample template.

 Open the newly-created Word template and give it a look.

-You can review but not edit templates that are included in Microsoft Dynamics 365.
+You can review but not edit templates that are included in model-driven apps in Dynamics 365.